Parent Information

 Emergency School Closing

-Whenever possible, an ERMS message will be sent out to all homes to inform families of sudden school closures.
-Please listen carefully to local radio broadcasts between 6:00 AM to 7:30 AM.
-Should the school be closed, the office will not be open to receiving calls or emails.
+Whenever possible, an email message will be sent out to all families to inform them of unplanned school closures (ie “snow days”, etc…).
+The school & school board social media accounts and local radio stations will also have updated information about school closures.
+Should the school be closed or lose power, the office will not be open to receiving calls or emails.

 Medication and Illness

-Any medication is to be given to the Daycare and Lunch Coordinator, or the secretary.
+Any medication that a student is required to take at school is to be given to the SEED Coordinator (Miss Lisa), or the administrative assistant (Sylvie).
 In order for medication to be provided to students at school, a Medication Distribution Form must be filled out and returned to the main office ahead of time.
 Additionally, medication needs to be in its original bottle.
+This includes Epipens and asthma medications.

 Not feeling well?
 If your child is too sick to go outside during recess, they need to stay home and rest.
 We cannot honor parental requests for indoor recess for individual students.